Guwahati: Sports

 Guwahati features the multi-purpose Nehru Stadium which hosts mostly football and cricket located in the R.G.
 Baruah Sports Complex, one of the oldest in the city.
 It comprises the Kanaklata Indoor Stadium (for badminton), swimming pool and tennis courts.
 The North-East Frontier Railway Stadium of Maligaon, the Sports Authority of India (SAI) complex of Paltan Bazaar and the Judges Field are other prominent sporting venues of the city.

-The sporting infrastructures especially constructed for the 33rd National Games in 2007 include Indira Gandhi Athletic Stadium —the main stadium at Arjun Bhogeswar Baruah Sports Complex, Dr. Zakir Hussain Aquatic Complex, and the Karmabir Nabin Chandra Bordoloi A.C.
+The sporting infrastructures especially constructed for the 33rd National Games in 2007 include Indira Gandhi Athletic Stadium —the main stadium at Arjuna Bhogeswar Baruah Sports Complex, Dr. Zakir Hussain Aquatic Complex, and the Karmabir Nabin Chandra Bordoloi A.C.
 Indoor Stadium.
 Other new sports venues include Maulana Md.
 Tayabullah Hockey Stadium at Bhetapara, Deshbhakta Tarun Ram Phookan Indoor Stadium at Ulubari, Rajiv Gandhi Indoor Stadium at Amingaon, Chachal Tennis Complex and the Tepesia Sports Complex.
 The renovated sports complexes include Ganesh Mandir Indoor Stadium at Khanapara, Rudra Singha Sports Complex at Dispur and Gauhati University Sports Stadium.
 The Indira Gandhi Athletic Stadium was also the main venue of the 2016 South Asian Games and the Himalayan Region Games in 2017.

 Guwahati is home to the professional football club of Indian Super League (ISL), NorthEast United FC.
 They play their home matches at the Indira Gandhi Athletic Stadium.
-It presents one of the finest football atmospheres in India.
 The stadium also hosted matches of the FIFA U-17 World Cup in 2017.

 The international cricket venue Assam Cricket Association Stadium at Barsapara, is the home of the Assam cricket team.
 It is the largest cricket stadium in Northeast India with seating capacity of 40,000 and 2nd largest in East India.
 It hosted an India vs Australia T20I match in 2017 in its international debut.
 The first ODI in the stadium was held in 2018 between India and West Indies.